 Each type of fire suppression system has its advantages and is suited for specific environments and fire risks.

-1. Sprinkler Systems These extensively-used systems use water to extinguish fire.
+1. Sprinkler Systems These extensively used systems use water to extinguish fire.
 They are commonly found in commercial and residential buildings.
 When a fire is detected, sprinklers release water to extinguish or control the flames.

 2. CO2 systems are commonly used in industrial settings, such as machine rooms, electrical equipment rooms, and paint booths.
 When activated, these systems discharge CO2 gas, which displaces oxygen, suffocating the fire.